JuliaDynamics/Attractors.jl/docs/src/examples.md

 basins3, attractors3 = basins_of_attraction(mapper, grid; show_progress = false)
 ```

-then calculate intermingledness and plot it over the basins
+then calculate intermingledness and basin entropy
 ```@example MAIN
 # we need points of the grid as a vector
 points = ics_from_grid(grid)